TR

 • A+

-The criteria provide a general guidance about the assessments made by JCR ER for the SARP and ICR of a company and are more detailed in describing the factors used in analysis.
-The criteria also provide a specific guidance about how we use these factors.
-These principles are intended by JCR ER to provide the market with a specific structure that clarifies our approach to fundamental corporate credit risk analysis.
+While the criteria provide a general overview of the assessments made for a firm's SARP and ICR, the explanations of the factors used in the analysis are more detailed.
+The criteria also serve as a guide on how these factors are applied.
+They are intended to provide a specific structure that clarifies our approach to basic corporate credit risk analysis.

 2. GENERAL STRUCTURE OF CORPORATE RATING METHODOLOGY